 - 42% of its coal and other solid fuels

 - 40% of its uranium and other nuclear fuels.

 Security of gas supply

 To help protect against gas disruptions, the EU substantially reinforced its security of supply laws with the adoption of the Security of Gas supply and regulation in 2010.
-EU countries must ensure that gas is supplied to households and other vulnerable customers such as hospitals, even under demanding conditions such as a 30 day disruption of the main gas infrastructure.
+EU countries must ensure that gas is supplied to households and other vulnerable customers such as hospitals, even under demanding conditions such as a disruption of main gas infrastructure lasting 30 days.
 They must also prepare Preventive Action Plans and Emergency Plans to prevent and deal with crises.
 They must cooperate at regional level and help each other to always guarantee gas supply to the most vulnerable consumers even in severe gas crisis situations.

 The EU works with member countries and transmission system operators to prevent and manage electricity black-outs.
 The Electricity Coordination Group is a forum for sharing information.
 In November 2016, as part of the 'Clean Energy for All Europeans' package, the Commission proposed a new Regulation on Electricity Risk-Preparedness.

 EU countries are required to maintain emergency stocks of oil equal to at least 90 days of their average daily consumption in case there is a disruption to oil supply under the Minimum Stocks of Crude Oil and/or Petroleum Products Directive.

 The EU works closely with its supplier countries.
 This includes collaboration with Russia and Norway who together supply over half of the EU's gas and over 40% of its oil.